COLON POLYPS OVERVIEW

 COLON POLYP REMOVAL

-Colorectal cancer is the second leading cause of cancer deaths in the United States, accounting for 14 percent of cancer deaths.
 Colorectal cancer is preventable if precancerous polyps (ie, adenomas) are detected and removed before they become malignant (cancerous).
 Over time, small polyps can change their structure and become cancerous.
 Polyps are usually removed when they are found on colonoscopy, which eliminates the chance for that polyp to become cancerous.

 Procedure — The medical term for removing polyps is polypectomy.
 Most polypectomies can be performed through a colonoscope.
 Small polyps can be removed with an instrument that is inserted through the colonoscope and snips off small pieces of tissue.
 Larger polyps are usually removed by placing a noose, or snare, around the polyp base and burning through it with electric cautery (figure 2).
 The cautery also helps to stop bleeding after the polyp is removed.